Our use of Cookies

 From the British Beekeepers' Association (BBKA):

-The Pollinator Protectors programme is designed for Year 6 pupils (aged 10–11).
-Over four weeks, children can explore the ecology of the Yellow‑legged Asian hornet (Vespa velutina nigrithorax), an invasive predator that poses a serious threat to honey bees and other pollinating insects in the UK.
+The programme supports the UK’s wider biosecurity response to the yellow‑legged Asian hornet (Vespa velutina nigrithorax), an invasive predator that poses a serious threat to honey bees and other pollinating insects.

-The launch comes as the UK continues to face rising numbers of the yellow-legged Asian hornet.
-The BBKA hopes the scheme will help raise awareness among young people and support national efforts to detect and report suspected sightings via the Asian Hornet Watch app.
+The launch comes as the UK continues to see rising incursions of the yellow‑legged Asian hornet.
+The BBKA hopes the programme will raise awareness among young people and support national reporting efforts via the Asian Hornet Watch app.